-Happy holidays everyone!
-It’s Laura back with a special video about how to include your nanny in your holiday celebrations and traditions.
+Happy holidays!
+Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 Your nanny is part of your family and is an important part of your child’s life.
 Now that holiday festivities are in full swing, don’t forget to include your nanny.
-I guarantee you that it will make your child’s holiday experience that much more memorable and special!
+We can almost guarantee that it will make your child’s holiday experience that much more memorable and special!

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!